 Recovering from combat trauma can be a long, trying journey.

 Moussa, 13, was kidnapped by the Allied Democratic Forces-National Army for the Liberation of Uganda, or ADF-NALU, two years ago.
 His last name was withheld at the request of UNICEF.

 Although not well-known, ADF-NALU is one of the oldest militias in eastern DRC.
-It is the only rebel group in the area that is considered an Islamist terrorist organization, according to International Crisis Group.
+It is the only group in the area that is considered an Islamist organization, according to International Crisis Group.

 By the time Moussa came to the transit center, his left leg had been severed below the knee.

 “I was going to school when soldiers took us,” he recalls.

 Moussa and the other children at the base were most often just required to bring water, cook and clean for the soldiers, he says.
 Then, one day, the militia’s base was raided.

 “One day we heard sounds of gunshots and everyone began to run,” he says.
 “By the time that I asked myself what was happening, I felt a heavy shock in my leg, and I fell down.”

 Moussa, then 11, had been shot in the leg.
 A soldier from the DRC army took him to a hospital, where army doctors decided to amputate.

 Now in step two of his treatment, Moussa says he is learning to be happy again.
 He enjoys the company of other former child soldiers.